neesha2022/School_District_Analysis_Assignment/README.md

 ### Results:
 Q: How is the district summary affected?
-A: Below is the list of four changes to the school district analysis after reading and math scores have been replaced.
+A: Below are the list of changes to the school district analysis after reading and math scores were replaced.

   * Before replacing the reading and math scores with NaNs, the overall passing percentage for 15 schools was 65.17%.
+This reduced to         62.11% after replacing NaNs
-  * This reduced to 62.11% after replacing NaNs
+  *
   * The average score went down from
   * The Math score went down from
   *